 - Don’t do it alone, in case you need a witness later

 - Make sure to complete, issue and file the terminated employee's final notices, such as COBRA information, paycheck, benefits administration, nondisclosure or severance agreements and other applicable forms.

 Small business owners are experts in their fields but usually are not pros in human resources – an area of vital import to day-to-day operations.
 HR missteps can lead to lost productivity and, worse, to legal woes for entrepreneurs who have enough challenges as it is.

 That’s why many companies turn to outside resources for HR administration and management.
 A professional employer organization can seamlessly become an organization’s go-to source for overcoming inevitable HR challenges.
-An experienced, reliable PEO acts as a firm’s HR department, relieving owners and managers of administrative and regulatory burdens like recruiting and hiring, payroll, benefits management, testing, training and risk management.
+An experienced, reliable PEO acts as a firm’s HR department, relieving owners and managers of administrative and regulatory burdens like recruiting and hiring, payroll, employee benefits management, testing, training, and risk management.

 A PEO can free up time that business leaders can use to focus on long-term growth and success.
 To read more about how a PEO can help you maintain a quality workforce and eliminate the administrative HR tedium, check out this white paper, The Small Business and Its Inherent Human Resources Shortfalls.